E-krona

 E-krona – state money in digital form

-The e-krona could ensure that we preserve several of the functions of cash in a future where cash is no longer used.
-One such function is the ability to exchange every krona deposited in a Swedish bank into money issued by the Riksbank.
+An e-krona could ensure the ability to exchange every krona deposited in a Swedish bank into money issued by the Riksbank.
 This is important because it means that a krona is worth the same regardless of which bank it is in.
 The Riksbank and other central banks usually say that cash and central bank digital currency ensure that we have a unified monetary system.

 About the Riksbank’s e-krona project